 The best thing about AIdoc is that they have developed in-house AI algorithms for stroke, pulmonary embolism, cervical fracture, intracranial hemorrhage, intra-abdominal free gas, and incidental pulmonary embolism.

-Using their solutions, radiologists and physicians can have additional data from medical images which are capable of drawing a line between time-consuming inefficient diagnosis and rapid accurate diagnosis.
+Using their solutions, radiologists and physicians can have additional data from medical images that are capable of drawing a line between time-consuming inefficient diagnosis and rapid accurate diagnosis.